shawnjason/Inconsistency-Accumulation/README.md

 `trajectoryMeasure_real_singleton` (the real-valued mass the trajectory measure assigns to a singleton trajectory equals the product of per-coordinate probabilities, via `Measure.pi_pi`).
-A local helper `h_sum_eq_measure` inside the product-measure factorization expresses `μ.real(A)` as `∑ x, if x ∈ A then μ.real{x} else 0` on the finite trajectory space.
+A local helper inside the product-measure factorization expresses `μ.real(A)` as `∑ x, if x ∈ A then μ.real{x} else 0` on the finite trajectory space using a predicate-based formulation to keep decidability computable.

-The formalization is complete modulo two unfilled helpers:
-`F_measurable_determined` (the characterization that `F_k`-measurable
-sets are determined by the first `k` coordinates, a σ-algebra induction on generating cylinders) and the final step inside `setIntegral_X_eq_of_determined` (the product-measure independence identity, whose completion is blocked on a `Decidable`-instance normalization between `h_sum_eq_measure`'s set-builder-derived `Classical.propDecidable` and `Finset.sum_fiberwise`'s expected `instDecidableAnd`).
-Both are generic probability-theoretic or plumbing facts independent of the paper's specific construction;
-the bridge lemma, main integration theorem, and all other supporting infrastructure compile against them.
+The product-measure independence identity `setIntegral_X_eq_of_determined` is closed by expanding singleton measures via `trajectoryMeasure_real_singleton`, partitioning the sum by coordinate `k` using `Finset.sum_fiberwise`, factoring out the probability mass at the adversarial action, and using an explicit coordinate-`k` update bijection (`Function.update`) together with the policy's total-probability identity `π.sums_to_one` to show each fiber sum equals the sum at the adversarial action.
+The bridge from `F_k`-measurability to the determined-by-prefix property (`F_measurable_determined`) is closed by σ-algebra induction on the generating cylinders using `MeasurableSpace.induction_on`.
+The file compiles with no `sorry`.

 **`summary_sufficiency.lean`** — Proposition 1 (both clauses)
 Given an `AdmissibilityOracle` satisfying the extendability-preservation